kinde-oss/php-sdk-generator/README.md

 │   └── php // This is a package generated
-├── out // This folder contains our final SDK after build │   └── kinde-php-sdk  // This is a finished package ├── samples // This folder contains each sample which has implemented SDK │   └── php
-├── scripts // This folder contains our's script to build package │   └── generator.sh // This script help create a new generator │   └── kinde-generate-package.sh // This script help build package by input language.
+├── out // This folder contains our final SDK after build │   └── kinde-php-sdk  // This is a finished package ├── scripts // This folder contains our's script to build package │   └── generator.sh // This script help create a new generator │   └── kinde-generate-package.sh // This script help build package by input language.
 Default: `php`